ashutoshmjain/homepage/_posts/2018-02-10-You-Dont-Need-To-Be-A-Monopoly.md

 There is a difference between the 'Latest' and the 'Cutting Edge'.
 For example , Apple has virtually no commercial presence in  virtual reality gizmos.
 You need to time your battles very carefully.
 Most of the money is made in  the mass adoption cycle.
 Before that , it is all brownie points.
 I am not saying you should not invest in R&D. But know the difference between R&D projects and commercial ones.
 For example , Apple continued their hobby of Apple TV .
 But its a hobby.
 It may become a main product five years down when we have gibabit ethernet in every home.
 On the other hand watch (fitness band) is here and now.

-To conclude - it was always known to marathoners that the second runner wins the race but business strategists always advised to gain a lead from get go.
+	Bottom line - it was always known to marathoners that the second runner wins the race but business strategists always advised to gain a lead from get go.
 They are obviously wrong.
 Even in business, letting competitors gain lead on you is not a bad idea as long as you create quality products and build a dedicated user base.